 Medicare has announced that it will cover Coronavirus testing under Part B as a 'clinical diagnostic laboratory test' if it is ordered by your healthcare provider as medically necessary.
 Clinical diagnostic laboratory tests have no cost-sharing so you should not have to pay any out-of-pocket costs.
 No Part B deductible.
 No coinsurance.

 Testing-related services are covered as well e.g. if you have to visit a physician's office or hospital for the test.
-It is recommended that you do this after speaking to your healthcare provider over the phobne so that they can do initial screening and you go in only when a test is going to be administered.
+It is recommended that you do this after speaking to your healthcare provider, over the phone if needed, so that they can do the initial screening and you go in only when a test is going to be administered.
 Otherwise Medicare may not cover the visit.
 Emergencies are another matter altogether.

 I have a Medicare Advantage (Part C) Plan.
-Am I covered?
+Am I covered for Testing?

 Short answer is Yes.
 You are covered for COVID-19 testing.
 The Families First Coronavirus Response Act also includes Medicare Advantage (Part C) Plans.
 You do not have to pay any out-of-pocket costs for COVID-19 testing, including testing-related services.
 It also bars the use of prior authorizations so you do not need your Plan to authorize your COVID-19 testing.
 Note that you still need your healthcare provider to order the test.